semrush/intergalactic/website/docs/components/feedback-yes-no/feedback-yes-no.md

 - The first variant: it is always in the notice.
 - The second variant (**recommended**): when you click on `Ask me later`, the Close icon appears upon opening in the second session (may appear in the second or the third or the n-session).

 1. We use the M sized `Close` icon and. `--blue-400` color.
-While hovering it changes its colour to `--blue-500`.
+While hovering it changes its color to `--blue-500`.
 2. After clicking the icon the notice will close.

 @## Remembering states